 English Tests (IELTS, TOEFL, etc.)

-All international students must prove English language proficiency.
-The most common exams are the IELTS and TOEFL.
-For example, several scholarship recipients achieved high IELTS scores: Sokmeng Chan scored an overall IELTS band of 8.0, and Dany Koem scored 7.5.
-These scores well exceeded typical minimums (often IELTS higher than 6.5 overall).
-Australian universities also accept other tests such as the Duolingo, Cambridge, and Pearson PTE.
-Students should check specific requirements, but aiming for a high score (IELTS 7+ or TOEFL 90+) is advisable.
-Notably, in Rhema Wijaya’s case, if a scholar’s initial score was below the cutoff, the Australia Awards Scholarship provided an English preparatory program to meet language requirements.
-In summary, strong English test results (from IELTS, TOEFL, PTE, etc.) are essential for admission and visa approval.
+Several scholarship recipients achieved high IELTS scores: Sokmeng Chan scored an overall IELTS band of 8.0, and Dany Koem scored 7.5.
+These scores exceed many common minimums, but students should check the exact score and sub-score requirements for their intended course.
+For Australian visa purposes, the Department of Home Affairs accepts only specific secure test-center results, and the accepted test list changed on August 7, 2025.
+In Rhema Wijaya’s case, if a scholar’s initial score was below the cutoff, the Australia Awards Scholarship provided an English preparatory program to meet language requirements.
+In summary, strong English test results are important for admission and, where required, visa approval.

 Other Required Tests